Alternative Dispute Resolutions under CPC

 Conclusion

-It is concluded that the basic objective of Section 89 of the Civil Procedure Code is to provide the procedure to adjudication of the disputes in the court of law by the different methods of alternative disputes resolution mechanism.
+It is concluded that the basic objective of Section 89 of the Civil Procedure Code is to provide the procedure for adjudication of disputes in the court of law by the different methods of alternative dispute resolution mechanisms.
 Slowly, the mechanism of alternative dispute resolution is becoming the most desirable mode for the settlement of disputes.
 The ADR is considered as one of the best mechanisms to reduce the burden on the courts and compromise is dependent upon the will of the parties.
-It is a really effective method for the administration of justice.
-It accesses justice without reducing the quality of the justice.
-But Section 89 of Civil Procedure Code has a lacuna in this provision as judges and advocates do not give proper knowledge to the litigants.
+It is a effective method for the administration of justice.
+It accesses justice without reducing the quality of justice.
+But Section 89 of the Civil Procedure Code has a lacuna in this provision as judges and advocates do not give proper knowledge to the litigants.
 Section 89 of CPC provides different modes of ADR and the Supreme Court also provided various guidelines for the modes of ADR in given case laws.

 REFERENCES